+If your eczema scarring is particularly raw or aggressive, focus on trying to lighten your scarring, rather than ways to get rid of it completely.
 Both aloe vera and cocoa butter can help to lighten eczema scars when used overnight every night.
 See below for more tips on using aloe vera and cocoa butter on eczema scarring.

 Makeup meant for covering scars and blemishes will also help to hide the scarring caused by eczema.

 Just like lightening eczema scars, getting rid of dark spots caused by eczema will depend on your skin type and the extent of the dark spots.

 The science suggests that those with black skin are more likely to develop more severe eczema than those with lighter skin.
 Once it clears up, it can leave behind dark patches of skin.
 Treating and lightening these areas naturally is the same though, for all skin types, and there are plenty of effective home cures for eczema scarring.

-Home Cures for Eczema Scarring
+Home Remedies for Eczema Scarring

-Castor oil is super high in essential fatty acids (Ricinoleic, palmitic, linoleic, stearic and oleic acids) and because of that, and because it absorbs rapidly into the skin, it is also a master scar healer.
+Castor oil is rich in essential fatty acids (ricinoleic, palmitic, linoleic, stearic and oleic acids) and because of that, and because it absorbs rapidly into the skin, it’s also a master scar healer.

-Blue Cyprus Oil
+Blue Cypress Oil

-It’s also the only tree-based essential oil that is bright blue in colour and when rubbed onto scar tissue twice a day over a period of several weeks, any damage gradually dissolves.
-Make sure you use a carrier oil, like coconut or castor oil, to apply it.
+It’s also the only tree-based essential oil that is bright blue in colour and when rubbed onto scar tissue twice a day over a period of several weeks, damage gradually disappears.
+Make sure you mix this essential oil with a carrier oil such as coconut or castor oil before application.

 Lemon juice can be great for lightening and brightening areas of skin that have been left red or darkened by eczema.
-The high vitamin C encourages your body to produce healthy new skin cells whilst the acidity works as a lightening agent.
+The high level of vitamin C encourages your body to produce healthy new skin cells whilst the acidity works as a lightening agent.

-Alternatively, you can exfoliate the skin with a mixture of one-part lemon juice and one-part sugar.
-Use this remedy few times a week before going to bed.
+Once your eczema flare up has cleared up, apply fresh lemon juice to the affected area twice daily and leave it on for 10 to 15 minutes.
+Alternatively, you can exfoliate the skin with a mixture of one-part lemon juice and one-part bicarbonate of soda a few times a week before bed.

 Pure cocoa butter applied to dark scars once or twice a day has been shown to lighten dark scars and even skin tone over time.
 Just be sure to use it pure, rather than finding a cream or salve that contains it.